kolbeyang/CSCI620_Group04/README.md

 ### How have different genres changed in popularity throughout time?
 For each genre (ommitting insignificant ones) track the percentage of total tracks in that genre.

-### What words tend to appear in the names of songs of a particular genre?
-For each genre, track the occurrences of all the words in all the titles of all the tracks.

-### Which audio features tend to be associated with which genre?
-For each audio feature, find the genre with the highest value for that audio feature.
-For the top 5 most common genres, find audio feature trends among the tracks in that genre.

 ## List of deliverables
 - Python files of a program which explores each of the above questions
 - Visualizations produced as a product of this exploration